Karan Arjun: Casting

 Rakesh Roshan originally wanted to make the film with Ajay Devgn and Shah Rukh Khan as the titular characters.
 However, both wanted to play different roles from the ones offered to them; Khan wanted to play Karan, while Devgn wanted to play Arjun.
 Roshan did not agree, and, as a result, both backed out of the film.

 Roshan's next choices for the leads were Aamir Khan and Salman Khan.
 (Note: None of the three Khans are related.)
 While Salman agreed to do the film, Aamir could not do it.
 Shah Rukh then told Roshan that he wanted to return to the project.
 Thus, the casting of the film brought together Salman Khan and Shah Rukh Khan for the first time onscreen, two prominent actors of that time.

 Hrithik Roshan assisted his father during this film, having assisted him in his previous movies.

 Filming

 The whole film was shot in Rajasthan.
 More specifically, the village which is portrayed in the film is one of the villages of Alwar District of Rajasthan, named Bhangarh.
 The Durga temple where Karan Arjun pray in the song is located at Pushkar near Ajmer.
 Sariska Palace was used as Thakur Durjan Singh's house.

 Box office

 Karan Arjun was the second-highest-grossing Indian film of 1995, only surpassed by Dilwale Dulhania Le Jayenge, which also starred Shah Rukh Khan, Kajol and Amrish Puri.
 Worldwide, Karan Arjun grossed ₹450 million.
 Overseas, the film grossed $500,000 (₹15.8 million).

-Home media

-The film has also been released on VHD, VCD, and DVD formats for home media.
-It has not seen a release on Blu-ray Disc or subsequent media formats, apart from YouTube.